 With the challenge of the new Māori Leadership role, Alison looks forward to working with the executive leadership team, across the Ministry and sector to make the significant shifts required to improve Māori health.

 Jane has spent her working life in the health sector in a variety of clinical, academic, management and leadership roles.
 She joined the Ministry of Health in September 2010 from the West Coast District Health Board, where for the previous five years she had been the Director of Nursing and Midwifery.

 From 1997 until 2005 Jane was Senior Lecturer in the Department of Psychological Medicine, Christchurch School of Medicine, University of Otago.
 Jane was also President of the New Zealand Nurses Organisation (NZNO) from 2001 until 2005.

 Jane has a Masters Degree from New York University and a PhD from Victoria University of Wellington.
 She holds an NZNO Award of Honour for services to nursing.

-Andy has been acting Chief Medical Officer since March 2016.
 Prior to this he was the National Clinical Director, Cancer, providing strategic and clinical leadership to the Ministry's cancer programme.
 He was also the champion for the Faster cancer treatment health target.